readonlylink/readonlylink/public/contents/activities/2023-07-24-the-c-programming-language.md

 date: 2023-07-24 09:20+08:00
 ---

-In a world full of stupid hypes, reading the C book makes me feel like
+In a world full of hypes,
+reading the C book makes me feel like
 I have found something truely new.